Ldaxar/DL2020/README.md

 ## Structure
 - data: this folder stores all the external data used by the notebooks
 - models: contains the latest versions of our trained neural network models
+- pre_processing.ipynb: Contains the code for pre-processing the raw twitter data
+- BaseModels.ipynb: Contains the code for creating the baseline models
 - NN.ipynb: Contains the code for creating, training and testing Models
-- pre_processing.ipynb:
-- SmallModels.ipynb:
-- SVM.ipynb:

 ## Usage
 Before running any of the code, download the data files through the following links